Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 $
 ```

-If you make changes the python code or anything within the folder.
+If you make changes to the python code or anything within the folder, and we want to update the docker image with the changes.
 All you have to do is "docker-compose up --build".
 And it will rebuild the image, and start the container again.
 So cool !
 ```bash
 $ sudo docker-compose up --build -d
 Creating network "webhook_default" with the default driver